We're pleased to announce that ORCONF 2016 will be held between October 7 to October 9 at the University of Bologna, in Bologna, Italy.

 If you would like to present this year, we still might be able to fit in a short talk or two, so please fill out this form.

 The conference will take place at the University of Bologna School of Engineering and Architecture in Bologna, Italy.

-The address of the campus is Viale del Risorgimento, 2, 40136 Bologna.
+The address of the venue is Viale del Risorgimento, 2, 40136 Bologna.

 Bologna is easily accessible via air, rail and road.
 Wikivoyage has a reasonable guide on transport options.

 It is a city of a few-hundred thousand people, and there should be plenty of accommodation options available through the usual booking sites.

 Two hotels which have been booked by conference organisers and attendees are Hotel Renzo and Hotel Centrale.

 The conference will begin at 1PM on Friday October 7th and conclude at 3PM on Sunday October 9th.

 As is tradition we will arrange a dinner on Saturday evening which can accommodate all conference attendees and any family or friends who might be in town with them; everyone is invited to attend.

 The venue this year is Altro.
 We are still finalizing arrangements, and will send out a questionnaire for people to fill in for their food order for the evening in advance.